-Determining the fat and calorie content of meals will cost restaurants money initially, but such disclosure can benefit them overall; people will appreciate the openness of the disclosure and feel confident that they're in charge of their fat and calorie intake, instilling in them a sense of comfort and control, and making them more likely, rather than less so, to eat at a restaurant that lists fat and calorie contents.
+Determining the fat and calorie content of meals will cost restaurants money initially, but disclosing this information will yield returns over the long term as people will feel confident that they are in charge of their fat and calorie intake.
+Thus, consumers will have a sense of control and be more likely, rather than less so, to eat at a restaurant.
+When restaurants become places where people can make informed choices about their health, these businesses will reap the benefit of public good will.

-Requiring restaurants to post nutrition information can benefit both owners and patrons.
-It can have immediate and lasting positive effects on diners who choose to eat healthily, and it can instill a sense of control and confidence in diners who appreciate knowing what they're eating, making them more likely to continue the trend of dining out.
+Requiring restaurants to post nutrition information would benefit both owners and patrons.
+It would have immediate and lasting positive effects on diners who choose to eat healthily.
+Furthermore, it would instill a sense of control and confidence in diners, who would appreciate knowing what they are eating, thus helping to sustain the trend of dining out more often.

-Analyze an Issue Essay 1 Assessment
+Analyze an Issue Essay Assessment

-This essay is well constructed; the author begins by recognizing arguments against restaurant disclosure and then states his opinion ("Disclosure lets people make informed eating choices, an important consideration given what we know about unhealthy diets").
-He proceeds to support his position with compelling evidence about health studies, medical trends, business operations, and public relations.
-The writing is clear and direct, and it reveals skillful use of diction.
+This essay addresses the task and is well constructed.
+The essay writer begins by acknowledging arguments against requiring restaurants to disclose nutritional information and then states a clear opinion, expressing support for the stated position and the evidence given in support of it ("As noted by the author, such disclosure would let restaurant patrons https://ieltstep.com make informed eating choices, an important consideration given what we know about the significant effects of unhealthy diet on chronic illness and premature death.").
+The writer proceeds to support that position with compelling evidence about health, business operations, and public relations.
+The reasons given are logical and supported by relevant examples.
+The essay addresses the arguments against adopting the proposed regulation throughout, rather than in one paragraph near the end, and that is a perfectly acceptable approach.
+The writing is clear and direct, with a variety of sentence structure and vocabulary.
 For all these reasons, this essay receives a score of 6.